eliyaskidnae/paltech_assignement/readme.md

 ## Part 2: Path Planning

-This task consists in designing a path planning algorithm for the robot to efficiently follow waypoints:
+This task consists of designing a path planning algorithm for the robot to efficiently follow waypoints:

-- Generate 500 random GPS points distributed in an area of 200 m².
+- Generate M random GPS points (e.g. 500) distributed in an area of 1000 m².
 These points represent weed positions.
-- Over the M points just created, add a cluster of approximately 2-5 plants around each point to simulate weed clusters.
-This can be achieved using a normal distribution with a radius of 5 meters.
+- Add a cluster of approximately 2-10 plants around 50% of the M points to simulate weed clusters.
+This can be achieved using a normal distribution with a standard deviation of 3 meters.
-- Starting from an initial robot position, sort the generated points in a way that maximizes the number of plants processed in the shortest possible time.
-- Calculate the arrival angle at each waypoint to avoid excessively sharp curves during waypoint following.
-- Plot the calculated path, connecting the waypoints with lines to represent the travel route.

-**Comments:**
+- Randomly assign a starting position to the robot and perform path planning for it with the following constraints:
     - The robot is non-holonomic and follows a Dubins motion model with a minimum turning radius of 2 meters.
     - It is not necessary for the robot to reach every generated point.
 Points that are unreachable due to the robot's turning radius constraints can be omitted from the plan.
+- Plot the calculated path.
+You may simplify the path using straight lines.
+- Output the time and path length of the calculated path (you can assume a constant velocity of 1m/s)

 **BONUS:**

-- Integrate your path planning code into a ROS2 node that calls the service to retrieve waypoints from the waypoint manager and publishes the calculated path.
 - How does the path planning change if we allow the robot to move in reverse?
-(REEDS_SHEPP motion model instead of DUBINS)
+(REEDS_SHEPP motion model instead of DUBINS) Explain.
+- What would happen if the working area of the robot is taken into account?
+E.G. the robot can remove weeds that are in a radius of 0,5m around its center.
+Explain.

 ## Submit your answers

-To submit your completed assignment, **please fork this repository**, complete the tasks, and then push your changes to your fork.
-Once done, send us the link to your forked repository at felix.schiegg@paltech.eu with the subject line "Assignment Submission - [Your Name]".
+To submit your completed assignment, **please fork this repository**, complete the tasks by November 30th, and then push your changes to your forked repository.
+Once done, send us the link to your forked repository to felix.schiegg@paltech.eu with the subject line "Assignment Submission - [Your Name]".
 Ensure your repository is public so we can review your work.